 The purpose of the Comprehensive Plan is to establish a vision for how the community wants to grow and develop over a twenty-year horizon.
-The Comprehensive Plan is a guide for all residents as to the growth and anticipated use of property in the future.
+The Comprehensive Plan establishes a vision for how the community wants to grow and develop over the next 20 years.
+It is a guide for all residents, property owners, developers and decision makers as to the anticipated use of the property in the future and the key trends, challenges and opportunities impacting life in Champaign.
 It is a policy document that is a precursor to the City’s Zoning Ordinance.
 The Comprehensive Plan acts as an “umbrella plan” with a long-range focus and somewhat general recommendations.
 Specific focus area and neighborhood plans, called Elements of the Comprehensive Plan, address specific details and targeted implementation tasks that help to realize the vision established in the Comprehensive Plan.
 These are found on the Focus Area and Neighborhood Plan page.

 Functions of a Comprehensive Plan: